A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope

 \subsection{Characterization of Scanning Origins}

 We begin by characterizing the geographic origins of scanning activity observed by our telescope.
-Traffic volume increased sharply immediately following the public disclosure of CVE-2021-44228 on December 10, 2021, with the number of distinct scanner sources increasing sharply from December 11, IST onward.
-During the initial surge window in late 2021, scanning activity was highly concentrated, with the US, Germany, Argentina, and China collectively accounting for more than 60\% of all scanners observed in December.
-This early dominance reflects the rapid activation of a small number of well-connected scanning sources following public disclosure.
-When viewed over a more extended period, the initial geographic composition did not persist.
+Traffic volume increased sharply immediately following the public disclosure of CVE-2021-44228 on 10 December 2021, with the number of distinct scanner sources rising significantly from 11 December (IST) onward.
+On the first day of observed activity, we recorded 48 unique scanning IP addresses, which expanded to 5404 distinct sources over the full observation period, spanning approximately 1160 autonomous systems (ASNs); this growth is further illustrated in Section V~C. Across this period, spanning 10 December 2021 to 31 October 2025, the telescope recorded a total of 704,407 connections containing Log4Shell exploitation attempts.
+During the initial surge window in late 2021, scanning activity was geographically diverse, with multiple countries contributing substantial shares of the observed traffic.

+The United States (23.9\%) and Germany (21.8\%) were the largest contributors, followed by Argentina (12.3\%) and China (8.9\%), with additional contributions from Russia, Belarus, and Singapore.
+Collectively, the top four countries accounted for just over 60\% of observed scanners in December, indicating a broadly distributed scanning landscape immediately following disclosure.
+At the network level, this diversity is also reflected in ASN contributions: the top five ASNs in 2021 collectively accounted for approximately 59\% of observed traffic, indicating that activity was not dominated by a single network but was distributed across multiple sources.
+It is important to note that 2021 reflects observations from December only, while 2025 covers activity up to 31 October and thus represents a partial year.
+When examined over subsequent years, this initial diversity does not persist.